mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 <!-- In phase one, I noted that any addition to the game in terms of adding new any quantity of code created many potential coding, conceptual and organisational challenges.
 To counter this I adapted the starting game template to allow changes in code were relatively easy to perform but which resulted in potentially large changes in game behaviour and appearance. -->

 Brief help was available via in-line text code comments allowing for self-directed or previously proficient learners to progress with minimal support.
-In addition, supporting cards [^2] suggested possible adaptations  and illustrated the relevant code changes needed.
+In addition, supporting cards (see figure 4.x below) suggested possible adaptations  and illustrated the relevant code changes needed.

 ![](./Pictures/quickstart_phaser_1.png){width=50%}
+4.x - Example of a Quick start card

-The template allowed changes in code were relatively easy to perform but which resulted in potentially large changes in game behaviour, appearance and dificulty.
-This created a large diversity in the games created and the making experience of participants at this stage.
-Despite using only four or five minor code changes, the diversity of experience kept some participants extended periods of time.
+The templated game was structured to allow changes in code which were relatively easy to perform but which resulted in potentially large changes in game behaviour, appearance and dificulty.
+This created a large diversity in the games created and in the making activities of participants at this stage despite the small scale of the code changes involved.
+Thus while I created these resources and the coresponding code strucutres to facilitate a _quick start_, the diversity of experience kept some participants extended periods of time.

 <!-- I kept the process informal and responsive by allowing participants to choose which one they wanted to work on next.
 The following sections outline different areas and patterns of activity. -->